 They devalue us without us even knowing by.

 The narcissist’s silent treatment is an act carried out by the narcissist who refuses to communicate with someone who is willing to communicate with them.
-It’s to completely ignore someone because they feel contempt, as they feel the person is beneath them or worthless as one of the characteristics of the disorder is a belief they are special and superior to others.
+It’s to completely ignore someone because they feel contempt, as they feel the person is beneath them or worthless.
+One of the disorder’s characteristics is a belief they are special and superior to others.

-Future faking is exactly what it says only it’s better explained the other way around, it’s when the narcissist fakes a future with us.
-They will make fake promises about our future together, to get their needs met in the present.
+Future faking is exactly what it says, only it’s better explained the other way around.
+It’s when the narcissist affects a future with us.
+They will make fake promises about our future together to get their needs met in the present.
 To build up our hopes and expectations, then blame us when they don’t deliver.

-Narcissists make others feel guilt by blaming those around them for the very things the narcissist did, or blame people for why the narcissist didn’t do something that the originally promised to do, so that the narcissist can remain in control.
+Narcissists make others feel guilt by blaming those around them for the very things the narcissist did or blame people for why the narcissist didn’t do something that they originally promised to do so that the narcissist can remain in control.
 They exploit peoples feelings to punish people, to bring out the worst in people, to take advantage of people for their own gain.

-Invalidation is when your, thoughts, feelings, opinions, weight, shape, Job, hobbies, dreams, relationships, it can be a severe as everything about who you are and what you do is rejected, ignored, criticised and judged, by the narcissist.
+Invalidation is when your thoughts, feelings, opinions, weight, shape, Job, hobbies, dreams, relationships, it can be severe as everything about who you are and what you do is rejected, ignored, criticised and judged, by the narcissist.

 The main reason a narcissist uses intimidation is, so we fear them, meaning we will conform to their demands out of fear.
-They also use it to manipulate us and cause us more confusion within our own mind, with subtle threats, that make us wonder if it’s a real threat?
+They also use it to manipulate us and cause us more confusion within our mind, with subtle threats that make us wonder if it’s a real threat?
 If they’re messing around?
 If they will act on this threat or leave it be?
-They do this on purpose, so we are worried about the threat, but at the same time we don’t want to make a fuss, or we fear if we speak out, or to other people, that others do not believe us, they might think we’re overreacting, as the narcissist will tell us and others, “You’re too sensitive.”
-“You’re overreating.” or things like “You are imagining things.”
+They do this on purpose, so we are worried about the threat, but at the same time, we don’t want to make a fuss, or we fear if we speak out, or to other people, that others do not believe us, they might think we’re overreacting, as the narcissist will tell us and others, “You’re too sensitive.”
+“You’re overreacting.” or things like “You imagine things.”

-You are not overracting any threat should be taken seriously, and you do not imagine things if it happened it happened.
+You are not overreacting.
+Any threat should be taken seriously, and you do not imagine things if it happened.
+It happened.

-Triangulation is another form of a narcissists manipulation of those around them, to distort peoples reality, To gaslight is to change one’s reality, so they lose their sanity.
+Triangulation is another form of narcissists manipulation of those around them to distort peoples reality.
+To gaslight is to change one’s reality, so they lose their sanity.
 The narcissist can then assert their control, gain attention, exploit people to get their needs met, with a lack of empathy to care for those they hurt by doing this, as they feel entitled to do whatever it takes to get their own way.

 Psychological projection is a defence mechanism used by a narcissist to defend their own ego against their own negative qualities, by denying the existence of their own inner faults and placing them onto others.
 A way to deny theirs and our reality A way of denying something they have done and passing the blame for their behaviour, thoughts or feelings onto others.
 They can be projecting thoughts, flaws, emotions, characteristics, actions and feelings that they don’t like within themselves.